idangoldman/plate/README.md

 - [ ] Implement `main` as an `importAttributes` of imported files, to be used like main in Python.
 - [ ] Create defaults loader class for prototypes and methods loading.
 - [ ] Refactor the library into tree-shakable structure for a bundle smaller footprint.
-- [ ] Restructure `lib/` folder:
-  - [ ] Migrate some of the functionality out of the `lib/helpers` folder and into `Prototypes` or `Transformers`, the rest into `lib/utils`.
-  - [ ] Rename `lib/plugins` to `lib/esbuild`
-  - [ ] Create a folder for node specific code `lib/node` and move all related folders and files of code into it.
 - [ ] Create a `plate` task to copy a config file to extend or override the PLATE's config file in the current project.
 - [ ] Create a Singleton class pattern, just because?
 No, because it's overly copy-paste piece of code pattern that can be capsulated into a base class and extended from.

 ### Backlog for future iterations